comp-strat/web_scraping/url_scraping/README.md

 The most recent copy of the URL scraper can be found in scraping_URLs.py.

 ## Usage notes
 Running the scraper will create a log 'dataURL_scraping_{datetime}.log'.
-This will provide updates on progress during the processing of each school entry, in addition to the use of the tqdm module in the main script.
+This will provide updates on progress during the processing of each school entry, in addition to the use of the 'tqdm' module in the main script for providing progress in the terminal.
+(More info on 'tqdm' here: https://tqdm.github.io)

 'data/filtered_schools.csv' contains values for the following columns: "SCH_NAME" (school name), "ADDRESSES" (address), "NCESSCH" (unique school ID).